Click here to view all Chapters hosting 2023 basic training classes.

 4. OUT – OF – STATE RULES

-Individuals from OUTSIDE of Texas may not be considered transfers; however, they are given priority when applying to a Texas Master Naturalist chapter initial training.
+Individuals from OUTSIDE of Texas are not considered transfers; however, they are given priority when applying to a Texas Master Naturalist chapter initial training.
+Out-of-state transfers must complete the same training and volunteer requirements as all TMN members.

 Who can join the Texas Master Naturalists?